ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ## Data Model
 #### UserData
-This is responsible for storing user's attributes.
+This object is responsible for storing user's attributes.
+Because UserData should be mutable, reference type is more appropriate.
 ```
 class UserData: Codable {
     var id: String